-The City School District of Albany offers three themed elementary schools – Albany School of Humanities (ASH), Montessori Magnet School and Thomas O’Brien Academy of Science and Technology (TOAST) – and one themed program, the Dual Language Program at Delaware Community School.
+The City School District of Albany offers three themed elementary schools – Albany School of Humanities (ASH), Montessori Magnet School and Thomas O’Brien Academy of Science and Technology (TOAST) – and one themed program, the Dual Language Program.

 ASH strives to educate all students to be life-long learners, capable decision-makers and contributors to their local and global communities.

 ASH views education through a humanities lens, meaning students learn through lessons in art, music, theater and visual arts.
 This focus is incorporated daily into all subject areas.

 In addition to art and music, ASH learners also participate in weekly theater arts and creative movement activities.
 Our environment fosters a sense of self, with students and staff participating in school-wide mindful moments, community-service projects and Positive Behavior Intervention and Supports (PBIS) events.

 Prepare your child for today’s multilingual, globalized world by giving him or her the gift of fluency in two languages.
 The Dual Language Program at Edmund J. O'Neal School of Excellence offers an elementary education in English and Spanish from prekindergarten-grade 5.
 The program features one bilingual class for each grade, and each class is composed of children whose main language is either English or Spanish.